pingcap/docs-cn/best-practices/pd-scheduling-best-practices.md

 Similar to slow scheduling, the speed of region merge is most likely limited by the configurations of `merge-schedule-limit` and `region-schedule-limit`, or the region merge scheduler is competing with other schedulers.
 Specifically, the solutions are:

 - If it is known from metrics that there are a large number of empty regions in the system, you can adjust `max-merge-region-size` and `max-merge-region-keys` to smaller values to speed up the merge.
 This is because the merge process involves replica migration, so the smaller the region to be merged, the faster the merge is.
-If the merge operators are already generated rapidly, to further speed up the process, you can set `patrol-region-interval` to `10ms`.
+If the merge operators are already generated rapidly, to further speed up the process, you can set `patrol-region-interval` to `10ms` (the default value of this configuration item is `10ms` in v5.3.0 and later versions of TiDB).
 This makes region scanning faster at the cost of more CPU consumption.

 - A lot of tables have been created and then emptied (including truncated tables).
 These empty Regions cannot be merged if the split table attribute is enabled.
 You can disable this attribute by adjusting the following parameters: